Coeur d'Alene River water or watershed scenery in Idaho

 Public lower-river access with boat, bike, and wildlife-area context.

-Trail of the Coeur d'Alenes corridor
+Trail of the Coeur d'Alenes area

 Useful for scouting lower river access, but not always a trout-first plan.